kyracho/RPN-Calculator/README.md

 ___
 ### Build the RPN Calculator Watch App on Your Own Apple Watch

-Follow these steps to build and run the **RPN Calculator** app on your Apple Watch.
+Follow these steps to build and run my **RPN Calculator** app on your Apple Watch.

 #### Step 1: Clone the Repository Locally
 First, clone the repository to your local machine: